anthoeknee/antifennel/README.md

-The Antifennel compiler assumes its input file is valid Lua; it does not attempt to give good error messages when provided with files that won't parse or support newer features of Lua.
+The Antifennel compiler assumes its input file is valid Lua; it does not attempt to give good error messages when provided with files that won't parse or require newer features of Lua.

 Antifennel supports all [bitwise operators](https://www.lua.org/manual/5.3/manual.html#3.4.2) introduced in Lua 5.3.